Skip to content

 console.log(handle1.id) // 'order/order-123/fulfillment'

-// Second call returns handle to same process
+// Second call with the same ref returns a handle to the same process

 // Wait for completion